twisted-pear/ipx_wrap/README.md

 an IPv6 UDP packet with source and destination port `213`.
 The IPv6 header is populated with information from the IPX header.
-On egress, any IPv6 UDP packet with source and destination port equal to `213` has the IPv6 and UDP headers stripped out and the UDP payload is appended directly to the ethernet header.
+On egress, any IPv6 UDP packet with source and destination port equal to `213` has the IPv6 and UDP headers stripped out and the UDP payload is appended directly to the Ethernet header.

 Note that the first approach takes up all socket numbers between `0xd600` and `0xd6ff`.
 These are "well-known" sockets.
 Since this is not a NetWare